thalamicseg/thomas_new/README.md

 # THOMAS: Thalamus-Optimized Multi-Atlas Segmentation (v 2.1)
 Code for segmentation of the thalamus into 12 nuclei using a White-Matter-nulled MPRAGE multi-atlas and PICSL's joint label fusion.
 Note that this version supports the much faster cropped FOV version (called ST THOMAS in ISMRM abstracts) and the slower original full FOV (THOMAS) using v2 and v0 arguments for -a respectively.
+It also supports segmentation of standard T1 MPRAGE using majority voting.

 THOMAS workflow is shown below-
 ![THOMAS workflow](THOMAS.jpg "Workflow")